-TRAFFIC, the wildlife trade monitoring network, is a joint programme of WWF and IUCN.
 TRAFFIC Oceania was established in 1987.
 Its main focus is to work with governments and other stakeholders to build capacity to implement the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) within the region.
 Fisheries is one of its focal areas.
 It has reported on a number of international fisheries including southern bluefin tuna, sharks and toothfish and has had a long and continuous involvement in the regional meetings that led up to the WCPF Convention and in the WCPF Convention.
 TRAFFIC Oceania is planning to expand its ability to provide assistance at a national level in Pacific island countries, including establishing national offices in a number of Pacific island countries.